-I, ROMAN FELIPE S. REYES, Filipino, of legal age, and with address at a state of the second s hereby declare that:
+I, ROMAN FELIPE S. REYES, Filipino, of legal age, and with address at after having been duly sworn to in accordance with law hereby declare that:

-- 1. I am a nominee for independent director of Premium Leisure Corp.
+- I am a nominee for independent director of Premium Leisure Corp.
 (PLC) and have been its independent director since November 2014. - 2.
 I am affiliated with the following company/ies or organization/s:

-COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE

-Pakistan International Container Independent Director February 2015-

-Terminal Limited Present

-FF Cruz & Co., Inc. Independent Director February 2015-

-Present

-San Beda College Trustee January 2015-

-Present

-Macawiwili Gold Mining and Independent Director May 2014-

-Development Company, Inc. Present

-Philippine Geothermal Production Independent Director November 2012-

-Co.
-Present

-Nicanor Reyes Memorial Chairman 2011-Present

-Foundation

-RPN9 Independent Director June 2010-

-Present

-Reyes Tacandong & Co.
-Chairman May 2010-

-Present

-Pasudeco Independent Director 2010-Present

-All Asian Countertrade Independent Director 2010-Present

-Rockwell Leisure Club Independent Director 2009-Present

-San Beda Alumni Association Trustee 2002-Present

-Foundation

-San Beda College Alabang Chairman 2016-Present
+COMPANY/ORGANIZATION MPANY/ORGANIZATION POSITION/RELATIONSHIP Pakistan International Container Terminal Limited Independent Director February 2015- Present FF Cruz & Co., Inc. Independent Director February 2015- Present San Beda College Trustee January 2015- Present Macawiwili Gold Mining and Development Company, Inc. Independent Director May 2014- Present Philippine Geothermal Production Co.
+Independent Director November 2012- Present Nicanor Reyes Memorial Foundation Chairman 2011-Present RPN9 Independent Director June 2010- Present Reyes Tacandong & Co.
+Chairman May 2010- Present Pasudeco Independent Director 2010-Present All Asian Countertrade Independent Director 2010-Present Rockwell Leisure Club Independent Director 2009-Present San Beda Alumni Association Foundation Trustee 2002-Present San Beda College Alabang Chairman 2016-Present

-- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of PLC, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
+- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of PLC, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
 I am not related to any director/officer/substantial shareholder of PLC.

-- 5. To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - 6.
-I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 7.
-I shall inform the Corporate Secretary of PLC of any changes in the abovementioned information within five days from its occurrence.
+- To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - I shall inform the Corporate Secretary of PLC of any changes in the abovementioned information within five days from its occurrence.